solidjs/solid-docs-legacy/langs/en/api.md

 ```
 In these snippets, the fetcher is the function `fetchData`.
 In both cases, `data()` is undefined until `fetchData` finishes resolving.
 In the first case, `fetchData` will be called immediately.
 In the second, `fetchData` will be called as soon as `sourceSignal` has any value other than `false`, `null`, or `undefined`.
-It will be called again whenever `sourceSignal` changes, and the value of `sourceSignal` will always be passed to `fetchData` as its first argument.
+It will be called again whenever the value of `sourceSignal` changes, it will always be passed to `fetchData` as its first argument.

 Either way, you can call `mutate` to directly update the `data` signal (it works like any other signal setter).
 You can also call `refetch` to rerun the fetcher directly, and pass an optional argument to provide additional info to the fetcher: `refetch(info)`.